 By the deadline to apply to graduate.
 If your senior program sheet is turned in on time you are more likely to be informed in time to do something about it in case there are problems you could not foresee until someone took a look at your program.

 The program sheet is what the Dean’s Office and your department use to check that you have completed your major requirements.
 Make sure it accurately reflects course numbers/names and units as found on your transcript, is legible, and is in the correct 2-page format (as it appears in pdf format on the Program Sheet page).
 You may use a program sheet template from any year you are enrolled at Stanford.

 Step-by-Step Directions on How to Prepare a Program Sheet

 - Where is the form?
 Go to the Program Sheets page and locate the correct pdf or Excel version of a program sheet for your major.
-There is now an option to use the new online program sheet; see the link at the top of the PS page.
-This version can be filled out and printed for conferral review purposes in most departments; check with your student services staff to make sure this is acceptable.

 - How?
 Save the PS Excel version file to your desktop, fill in all courses you will take for your major, adjust preset fields to show only the elective courses/units you will actually complete (deleting courses/units not being used), and make sure the totals are correct.

 - Format?
 Use Print Preview to make sure the PS will print in Portrait format on two pages (you may need to shrink the width of one of the fields to make sure content does not overflow the page and/or adjust rows so the second page starts at the top of the second sheet).